 If you walked every step of the trails, you would walk 3.15 miles.
 There are a couple of hills, but none are too strenuous.
 All of these trails would be categorized as “easy.”

 Click on the map, below to see a full-size version.

 The ground is uneven in spots.
 Make sure to watch for roots and stones.
 Most of the surface is dirt, and can get muddy when it rains.
 This trail is not wheelchair-accessible or stroller-friendly.

 Dogs are welcome, but must be leashed.
 Don’t let your dogs (or children) go into the two ponds.
 They are stagnant and may, at times, harbor dangerous blue-green algae.

-Most of the trails are covered by a tree canopy, so it’s a welcome relief from the heat.
+Most of the trails are covered by a tree canopy, so it’s a welcome relief from the heat if you’re reading this in the summer.
 Bug repellant isn’t a bad idea.

 This is an ideal destination for bird watching and exploring nature.
 If you have kids who are learning about nature or botany this is a perfect spot.